Aylur/ags/docs/guide/theming.md

   - [GTK3 CSS Overview wiki](https://docs.gtk.org/gtk3/css-overview.html)
   - [GTK3 CSS Properties Overview wiki](https://docs.gtk.org/gtk3/css-properties.html)

-> [!WARNING]
+> [!WARNING] GTK is not the web
 >
-> GTK is not the web While most features are implemented in GTK, you can't
+> While most features are implemented in GTK, you can't assume anything that
-> assume anything that works on the web will work with GTK.
-Refer to the GTK
+> works on the web will work with GTK.
+Refer to the GTK docs to see what is
-> docs to see what is available.
+> supported.

 ## Loading static stylesheets